diazf/pref_eval/README.md

 ## Usage

-### Computing Preferences
+### Data
-Input qrels are assumed to be in standard four-column trec_eval format,
+Ground truth relevance information (i.e., "qrels") is assumed to be in standard four-column trec_eval format,
 ```
    <query id><subtopic id><document id><relevance grade>
 ```
-where subtopic id is a base 1 identifier (or "0"/"Q0" if there are no subtopic labels) and relevance grade is ordinal with <=0 indicating nonrelevance.
+where subtopic id is a base 1 identifier (or "0"/"Q0" if there are no subtopic labels); if you are using this outside of the TREC context, you can just use "0" for the second column.
+The relevance grade is ordinal with <=0 indicating nonrelevance.
 If a query has no documents with relevance grade >0, it is removed from the evaluation.

-Input runs are assumed to be in standard six-column trec_eval format,
+System runs are assumed to be in standard six-column trec_eval format, with one system per file,
 ```
    <query id><iteration><document id><rank><score>[<run id>]
 ```
-where iteration, rank, and run id are ignored (rank is computed from the score).
+where iteration, rank, and run id are ignored (rank is computed from the score); if you are using this outside of the TREC context, you can put "0" in each of these columns.
+The run id used for output is the basename of the system run file, removing "input." and ".gz".
 Any missing queries in a run file are assumed to be worst-case performance.
 Any additional queries in a run file are ignored.

+### Computing Preferences
 In order to generate all pairs of preferences between runs, use `pref_eval.py`,
 ```
 ./pref_eval.py [-h] --qrels QRELS [--measure MEASURES] [--measure_set MEASURE_SET] [--binary_relevance BINARY_RELEVANCE] [--query_eval_wanted] [--nosummary] RUNFILE_0 RUNFILE_1 ...